DFE-Digital/bat-design-history/app/mission-patches.md

 ## Publish teacher training courses

-The mascot for Publish is a penguin.
+Pip the Publish penguin represents resilience and focus.
+In freezing temperatures, penguins rely on excellent teamwork by huddling together to keep warm.
+The heart celebrates the team huddling together to “give Publish some love”, while the bats are a reference to the wider service line.
+The igloos symbolise the building blocks of the API.

+Penguins are streamlined, efficient and resourceful; just like we want to Publish to be.

 {{ appGallery({
   items: [{
     text: "Publish teacher training courses",
-    caption: "PLACEHOLDER This patch celebrated the start of the 2021-22 recruitment cycle.
+    caption: "This patch celebrated the start of the 2021-22 recruitment cycle.
 October 2021" }]
 }) }}